 That doesn’t mean you must seek out failure.
 What it means is you cannot succeed by avoiding failure.

 Success is achieved not by avoiding failure, but by pushing on through failure when it comes.
 If there’s no significant challenge between you and your goal, raise that goal higher until there is.

 Be willing to fail and you’ll be able to succeed.
 You can do the hard stuff, and you deserve all the good stuff your persistence brings.

 Copyright ©2016 Ralph S. Marston, Jr. All Rights Reserved.
 The Daily Motivator is provided for your personal, non-commercial use only.
-Re-distribution (other than personal sharing) without permission is not allowed.
+Other than personal sharing, please do not re-distribute without permission.